Canon 750D vs Nikon W300

 It is notable that the 750D has a hotshoe, while the W300 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The W300 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 750D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 750D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 750D was succeeded by the Canon 800D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is the Canon 750D better than the Nikon W300 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.